 Finding Help for Mums with PND

 It’s really important to seek help if you or somebody else is suffering from PND, even if you don’t know for certain.
-Talking with a professional such as your GP, midwife or Plunket Nurse will let you explain how you are feeling and then they can do a quick assessment to see if you do have any of the signs or symptoms.
+Talking with a professional such as your Doctor or midwife will let you explain how you are feeling and then they can do a quick assessment to see if you do have any of the signs or symptoms.
 If you do, that’s perfectly ok and it is nothing to be ashamed about.
 Instead, it is great news that they know and can help put into place a wide range of strategies to help you feel better again.
 In fact, it is far easier to deal with PND if you are receiving help, whether that is with medicine, counselling, home help or a listening ear.